codefan-byte/caminos-tfg/README.md

 * Added `path` argument to `config::{evaluate,reevaluate}`.
 * File `create_output` and similar now receive in its `results` argument also the experiment indices.
+* routings now return `RoutingNextCandidates`.
+In addition to the vector of candidates it contains an `idempotent` field to allow some checks and optimizations.

 ## [0.2.0] to [0.3.0]